 The transmission and distribution segments continued to be controlled by the IEC, but after the adoption of the Electricity Reform, the grid control department was split into a separate company in 2019 and received operation license in June 2020.
 Distribution segment has about 10% share controlled by the Kibbutzim and the rest by IEC; more players are expected to enter this segment upon the implementation of the market reform.
 Notably, in 2021 it was announced that ten players would enter the distribution segment under this framework.

 The off-grid electricity market in Israel is essentially small, estimated at only several megawatts deployed in desolate locations, including diesel generators and solar PV collectors.
+There are however four major facilities for self-consumption which are essentially off-grid - the Noble Energy offshore generation unit, the Rotem Amfert 16.7 MWp generation unit, the Ben Gurion Airport 12.4 MWp facility and the

 The premium member data page access and extended commercial report can be purchased at LNRG Technology digital store.